-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 We sailed from island to island, in this archipelago located west of Flores, Indonesia.
-Komodo is a protected marine park, where I had dreamed for a long time to go diving.
+Komodo is a protected marine park, where I dreamed for a long time to go diving.

 Once I arrived in Labuan Bajo, a port located in the west of Flores, I contacted Jerome, in charge of the cruise and guide of the dives on the Pascha as agreed by e-mail with Komodo Adventure (update : the site and the operator no longer exist, as I mentioned above).

 "Ah, well, you're in luckJérôme tells me on the phone.
 You're going to be all alone on the boat."

 I can't believe my ears.
 I have him repeat it to make sure I understand.

 "So, I'm the only customer this week...
 But you're not canceling because of that?"
 But no. The boat leaves anyway, whether there are one or nine people to board.
 This is the policy of the owner of the business, Jérôme explains to me.